 Wallpapers, system themes and colours

 Oppo's new software has a new personalisation page which features controls for customising many elements of your phone's look and feel.
 This is something that becomes immediately apparent when you first set up the phone.
 When freshly set up, the settings menu has a 'personalisation' tab right at the top, encouraging you to take a dive into the options.

 You can choose what shape and size your app icons are, as well as choosing the style for your drop-down quick settings toggles.
 What's more, you get to choose the system accent colour as well.
 This is the colour that appears throughout the system on things like settings menu icons, toggle switches and various other labels.

 As for wallpapers, Oppo has made the built-in options virtually endless by giving you the ability to auto-generate a wallpaper yourself.
 This is one of the features that didn't appear in the software build we tested, there was no auto generating wallpaper.
 Rather, a selection of various static, live and themed wallpapers.

-There are set styles and graphics, but you can pick the colour combination or use your camera to snap a picture and choose the primary colours from that.
+When live you'll get set styles and graphics, but you can pick the colour combination or use your camera to snap a picture and choose the primary colours from that.
 So if you want it to match your day's outfit, you can snap a photo of what you're wearing and choose a wallpaper that matches the day's attire.

 If you thought a simple Dark Mode on/off capability was enough, Oppo is set out to prove to you that we need different degrees of 'dark'.